 Are today’s activists still using some of these same tactics to fight for social justice and inclusive freedom?

 Get inside Henry’s “Box.”
-Try to imagine what it must have been like for Henry spending 27 hours closed inside this box.
-What are you willing to do for your freedom, and more importantly, what are you willing to do to make sure others share in the same freedom and equality you have?
+Try to imagine what it must have been like for Henry spending 27 hours closed inside a box.
+What are you willing to do for your freedom and the freedom of others?

 Find the panel with the words “The Emancipation Proclamation.”
 Describe what you see in the picture.